-As part of ArcGIS, ArcGIS Enterprise and ArcGIS Pro or ArcGIS Desktop can be used together for sharing maps, layers, and packages.
+As part of the ArcGIS platform, ArcGIS Enterprise and ArcGIS Pro or ArcGIS Desktop can be used together for sharing maps, layers, and packages.

 - You can add data from your portal to an ArcGIS Pro project or ArcMap.